Trans-Inclusive Housing

 Questions?

-Kathy Cooney (she/her/hers), Associate Director, College Student Life, serves as the housing liaison for trans-identified and nonbinary students and can assist you with any questions or concerns you may have about which on-campus housing option (including but not limited to Trans-Inclusive Housing) may best align with your needs.
-Kathy can be reached at (831) 459-5255 or kmcooney@ucsc.edu.
-More information about gender and student housing can be found at housing.ucsc.edu/gender.
+The following staff serve as housing liaisons for trans-identified and nonbinary students.
+They can assist you with any questions or concerns, including questions about which university housing option (including but not limited to Trans-Inclusive Housing) may best align with your needs.
+Liaisons are listed below based on the student populations they serve.

 Trans-Inclusive Housing for graduate students is located in the Graduate Student Housing apartments.
 For more information, contact gradhousing@ucsc.edu.